 Christianity is not for the lone wolf.
 To willingly embark on an isolated walk with Christ robs oneself of a joyful and energised pursuit of God.
 We must be rubbing shoulders with fellow believers if we are to serve God most effectively whilst enjoying the process.
 There is no better way to do so than following the example of a number of more mature and wiser people in the faith.
-Their footsteps should ultimately lead us to the greatest example of whoever walked this earth: Jesus Christ.
+Their footsteps should ultimately lead us to the greatest example to ever walk the earth: Jesus Christ.

 What is a Disciple?